PhasesResearchLab/projects-template/README.md

 1. **Wait around 45s, and boom, done!
 Your site should now be online!** You should see a tan dot (still working) or green checkmark (done) next to your last commit message.
 If not, you may need to enable workflows under `Actions`.
 1. To allow others to contribute directly, if you trust them, you should give them write access under `Settings > Collaborators`, or explain to them how to (1) fork a repository and (2) do pull requests.
 1. Once content is ready, remove this instructions by simply deleting everything above `# << Your Group Name >> Projects` header.
 You have a backup at the end of this document.
+1. To make further customizations, you can consult manual for [the underlying Jekyll theme](https://just-the-docs.com/), which as of Semtember 2023 is acively developed and maintained.

 ## How to add yourself in under a minute?